kingmoc/single-page-checkout-cjs-react/README.md

 #### Add to Cart Button

-Now that we have everything setup in our <App /> component and have also passed the `addToCart()` function to the proper component - we need to create a button that will trigger our function and add the product (and its variant) to the cart and also update our state cart object.
+Now that we have everything setup in our `<App />` and have also passed the `addToCart()` function to the proper component - we need to create a button that will trigger our function and add the product (and its variant) to the cart, and also update our state cart object.

 ```javascript
 // *** ProductCard.js ***